-When conducting the Company's annual or interim goodwill impairment assessment, we initially perform a qualitative evaluation of whether it is more likely than not that goodwill is impaired.
-In evaluating whether it is more likely than not that the fair value of our reporting unit is less than its carrying amount, we consider the guidance set forth in ASC 350 which requires an entity to assess relevant events and circumstances, including macroeconomic conditions, industry and market considerations, cost factors, financial performance and other relevant events or circumstances.
-From a qualitative standpoint, we considered the Company's history of reported losses and negative cash flows from operating activities, along with the downturn in macroeconomic conditions and the broader mid-cap and micro-cap equity markets in late 2021.
-We also considered that the Company experienced significant inorganic and organic growth in fiscal 2021, including the impact of the acquisitions of Mobcrush, Bannerfy and Superbiz on our premium advertising inventory, product offerings to advertisers, current period revenue recognized and future revenue generating opportunities.
-Given that the Company's significant growth occurred recently, and the relatively short period of time between the commencement of the downturn in macroeconomic and general equity market conditions as of December 31, 2021, management believes that the reduction in prices of our common stock, consistent with the broader market, is not other than-temporary and not indicative of any fundamental change in the value or prospects of the underlying business as of the measurement date.
-There was no change to this assessment as of June 30, 2022.
+At September 30, 2022, from a qualitative standpoint, we considered the Company's history of reported losses and negative cash flows from operating activities, and also considered the sustained downturn in industry and macroeconomic conditions, including inflation and reductions in advertising spending and the sustained downturn of the broader mid-cap and micro-cap equity markets in 2022.
+We also considered that the Company experienced significant inorganic and organic growth in fiscal 2021, including the impact of the acquisitions of Moberush, Bannerfy and Superbiz on our premium advertising inventory, product offerings to advertisers, current period revenue recognized and future revenue generating opportunities.
+Given the Company's recent significant growth management does not believe that the current market capitalization of the Company is indicative of any fundamental change in the Company's underlying business or future prospects as of the measurement date.